Expensify/App/help/card.md

 You can report and submit Expensify Card expenses just like any other expenses, and you’ll want to submit them regularly to ensure you have a sufficient spending amount available on the card.
 As your expenses are approved, your Smart Limit updates accordingly.

 SmartScanned receipts should automatically attach to the related Expensify Card expense.
 Expensify also automatically generates an IRS-compliant eReceipt for every transaction as long as the expense isn’t lodging-related.
 If your organization doesn’t require itemized receipts, you can rely on eReceipts instead.

+### [Fraud] How am I protected from fraud using the Expensify Card?
+Expensify uses sophisticated algorithms to detect and block unusual card activity.
+You can also enable real-time notifications to receive alerts each time your card is charged.

+### [Dispute Process] How long does the dispute process take?
+The dispute process can take up to 90 days.

+### [Cancel Dispute] Can I cancel a dispute?
+You can cancel a filed dispute by using your Expensify Chat thread with Concierge or by emailing concierge@expensify.com.

+### [Bank Account Requirement] Do I need a specific type of bank account to use the Expensify Card?
+The Expensify Card requires a US business bank account opened in the name of a business incorporated in the US.

+### [Multiple Workspaces] Can I use the Expensify Card across multiple workspaces?
+You can use the Expensify Card on every workspace you create.
+However, a settlement account can only be used with the Expensify Card on one workspace.

+### [Multiple Cards] Can I issue multiple cards to the same employee?
+You can issue an unlimited number of both physical and virtual cards to employees, supporting a variety of use cases.

+### [Upgrade Requirements] Why don’t I see the task to agree to new terms on my Home page?
+There are several reasons why the task to accept new terms might not appear:

+- You may not be a Domain Admin.
+- Another domain admin has already accepted the terms.
+- The task might be hidden.
+Scroll to the bottom of the Home page and press **Show Hidden Tasks** to view all tasks.

+### [Reconciliation Impact] Will upgrading affect the continuous reconciliation process?
+The upgrade process won't affect continuous reconciliation.
+During the transition, you may have employees with both old and new cards, resulting in two separate debits for your settlement account per period.
+Once all spending transitions to the new cards, you'll only see one settlement.

+### [Upgrade Obligation] Do I have to upgrade to the new Expensify Visa® Commercial Card?
+Yes, an upgrade to the new Expensify Visa® Commercial Card is necessary.
+A deadline will be provided soon, but you'll have ample time to complete the upgrade.